tpascarella/sr50/docs/being-rich.md

 sidebar_position: 2
 ---

-# "Being Rich"
+# What "Being Rich" Actually Looks Like

 import Slogan from '/src/components/Slogan';

-## What Does Being Rich Actually Look Like?
+## The Most Valuable Thing Money Can Buy is Time.

-The most important thing money can buy is freedom.
-It's all about having the financial capacity to walk away from your job, *consequence free.*
+The most important thing money can buy is your time.
+The whole game is about putting yourself in a financial position where you can walk away from your job, *consequence free.*

 However, this freedom only comes from **cash flow**, and significant reserves to fall back on when life gets hard.